pdnelson/Automatic-Record-Player/README.md

   - 13: Pause status LED

 - Analog
-  - A0: Vertical stepper upper limit
+  - A0: Vertical upper (pause) sensor
-  - A1: Vertical stepper lower limit
+  - A1: Vertical stepper lower (home) limit
   - A2: Horizontal home limit switch
   - A3: Horizontal "play" optical sensor (technically could be removed in favor of step count)
   - A4: Horizontal "pick up" optical sensor